alexfrater/agile/README.md

 Note: Defining ```SIMULATION``` in the Modelsim makefile  will simualte without Xillinx IP and ```SIMULATION_QUICK``` will simulate without FP units, activaiton, bias or aggregation

+Add data file from link to us neural lam

 <p align="right">(<a href="#readme-top">back to top</a>)</p>